 Africa South of the Sahara

-The SSG covers all regions of the whole of Africa with the exception of the mediterranean neighbouring countries, Mauritania, West Sahara, Sudan, Ethiopia, Eritrea, Djibouti and Somalia.
+The special collection covers all regions of the whole of Africa with the exception of the mediterranean neighbouring countries, Mauritania, West Sahara, Sudan, Ethiopia, Eritrea, Djibouti and Somalia.
 All areas are covered except economics, modern law, modern medicine, natural sciences, languages and literature pertaining to the Orient (in particular here Arabic).

-Even before we became responsible for this Special Collection area there has always been the tradition of an African collection in Frankfurt.
 The first large legacy of the oriental- African collection is due to Job Ludolf (1624-1704), the founder of Ethiopian studies.
 His work on the language of the Hottentots puts him at the forefront of Africanistic studies.
 A valuable Ethiopian manuscript collection was presented to the library by the scientist Eduard Rüppel (1794-1884).

 The African collection was kept up to date with its acquisitions of contemporary reports on research and expeditions and was given more comprehensive coverage with the addition of the Bibliothek der Deutschen Kolonialgesellschaft [Library of the German Colonial Society].This valuable stock (approx. 15.000 monographs and an immense number of colonial journals) was the basis for continually extending the stocks of African literature.